LLM Law - General Legal StudiesFind a programme

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

-The programme gives to students a chance to explore a broad range of legal areas and opens doors to a variety of legal and other careers within the UK and in the rest of the world.
+The programme gives you the chance to explore a broad range of legal areas and opens doors to a variety of legal and other careers within the UK and in the rest of the world.

 REF 2014 results